lifenautjoe/droppable/README.md

 ## Features

 * Restrict drop to single or multiple files
-* CSS class added when files are being dragged on top of the HTML element
+* CSS class added when files are being dragged on top of the HTML element (configurable)
-* Clicking on the html element also prompts user for files
+* Clicking on the html element also prompts user for files (configurable)
 * Zero dependencies
 * Tiny! (~4 KB Minified)